I'm a fly-by-night exotic dancer with more than four years of experience.

 - Are you a self-starter?
-Can you stay on-task?
+Can you stay on task?
 Many clubs do not schedule girls and do not pay a base wage, so your income is completely in your hands.

 - Do you have any issues with drug or alcohol addiction?
-The club environment is not friendly to those trying to stay sober, and getting messed up on the job can cause all sorts of problems which can affect both your money and your personal well-being.
+The club environment is not friendly to those trying to stay sober, and getting messed up on the job can cause all sorts of problems that can affect both your money and your personal well-being.

 - Do you have a thick "salesperson skin"?
 You will have to learn to face rejection.
 Awkward or unfriendly moments are par for the course with any sales job, which is only intensified by the fact that you will be "selling" your personal image.
 Additionally, you are in direct competition with co-workers, and sometimes they may be cutthroat.
 You have to have a strong backbone and sense of self to cope mentally.